 Winter Home Heating Resources

 The City of Framingham has been collaborating with local officials and community organizations to address the impending winter home heating crisis.
-Our efforts include providing a comprehensive list of services which Framingham residents can access as needed for energy / heat assistance.
+Our efforts include providing a comprehensive list of services that Framingham residents can access as needed for energy/heat assistance.

-You can also download a brochure (PDF) that contains the information listed below as well as fire safety/prevention tips and energy savings suggestion.
+You can also download a brochure (PDF) that contains the information listed below as well as fire safety/prevention tips and energy savings suggestions.